Billy Miller (actor): Death

 Miller died in Austin, Texas, on September 15, 2023.
 In a statement, Miller's mother, Patricia, revealed his death was due to suicide following his battles with bipolar depression:

 "He fought a long hard valiant battle with bipolar depression for years.
 He did everything he could to control the disease.
 He loved his family, his friends and his fans but in the end the disease won the fight and he surrendered his life."

-The final autopsy report, conducted in November 2023 and released in the following month, concluded that Miller's death was a suicide resulting from "gunshot wound of head".
-Toxicology reports found the presence of "ethanol, cocaine, and its metabolites, diphenhydramine, and amphetamine".
-The report further detailed Miller had been found "with an apparent gunshot wound to the head", as well as "[M]ultiple letters indicating suicidal intent and instructions for others were found at the scene.
-A revolver chambered for .410 shotgun shells was found in the decedent's right hand."